 - Cool for a few minutes – cooling the chips after they’re out of the oven helps them firm up even more.
 A few minutes is all that’s needed.

-Tips for Crispy Brussels Sprouts and Kale Chips
+Technique for Kale & Brussels Sprouts Chips

 - Wash – the best way to wash leafy greens is to get a bowl of water and let the veggies soak for a few minutes.
 This will allow for any dirt to sink to the bottom of the bowl.